-K. Schippl

-Nexans Deutschland Industries
+K. Schippl, Nexans Deutschland Industries

-Abstract.
-HTS power cables are a novel technology for the future electric cable industry.
+Abstract--HTS power cables are a novel technology for the future electric cable industry.
 Besides the super conducting conductor the required cryogenic envelope represents an essential component for such a cable.
 The basic design of which is a vacuum insulated transfer line.
 There are in use today on the market rigid and flexible systems for the transport of liquefied gases.
 For a cable design a system based on rigid tubes is not an efficient solution.
 An electric cable has to be bendable or flexible to allow for easy packing on a shipping reel and for installation around bends.
 For optimum efficiency such flexible cables must be produced on a manufacturing line allowing continuous production.
 This is the unique characteristic of such HTS cable envelopes which permit the production of very long lengths economically.

-The requirements for envelopes for HTS cable are

-- ? extremely good thermal insulation - ? optimized LN2 flow conditions in order to recuce the pressure drop on very long cables
+There are flexible metallic envelopes on the market but primarily for the transfer of liquid gases.
+Transfer lines have to be optimized for use as cryogenic envelopes for HTS cables.
+The requirements for envelopes for HTS cable are: Extremely good insulation, particularly important for long transfer lines of several 1000 meters.
+The LN2 flow conditions must be optimized in order to reduce the pressure drop on very long transfer lines.